Fox Hills Cash Review: Read This Before You Borrow

 Fox Hills Cash is based in South Dakota, but they don’t have a license from the state.
 On paper, they operate out of a local Native American reservation as an extension of the Oglala Sioux Tribe, so they don’t have to obtain a state lending license.

-They’re a tribal lender, which means that they follow the rules and regulations set forth by their tribe, not the state where they do business.
-That doesn’t sound inherently dangerous, but it almost always works out poorly for the people who do business with them.
+They’re a tribal lender, meaning they follow the rules and regulations set forth by their tribe, not the state where they do business.
+That doesn’t sound inherently dangerous, but it almost always works out poorly for those who do business with them.

-State regulations are primarily in place to protect consumers, and tribal lenders like Fox Hills Cash have no obligation or inclination to respect them.
-Most significantly, they use their tribal status to charge interest rates far above state limits.
+Lawmakers in some states have stepped in, passing laws to protect consumers.
+But tribal lenders like Fox Hills Cash have no obligation or inclination to follow those laws.
+Instead, they use their tribal status to charge interest rates far above state limits.

 Their website discloses this: “By entering into a transaction with WLCC Lending FHC d/b/a Fox Hills Cash, you are agreeing to have the law of the Ogala Sioux Tribe govern this Loan.
 The law of the Ogala Sioux Tribe relating to lending does not limit the rate of interest or fees that may be charged.”